Raincleared-Song/sparse_gpu_operator/README.md

 ### Background

 The utilization of activation sparsity, namely the existence of considerable weakly-contributed elements among activation outputs, is a promising method for inference acceleration of large language models (LLMs).
-Concretely, acceleration methods based on activation sparsity usually achieves higher inference speed by making wiser resource allocation and computation policies to avoid resource waste on these weakly-contributed parameters.
+Concretely, acceleration methods based on activation sparsity usually achieve higher inference speed by making wiser resource allocation and computation policies to avoid resource waste on these weakly-contributed parameters.
 However, existing acceleration frameworks are mostly approximate algorithms, which risk potential inference inaccuracies caused by invalid predictions made by activation predictors (e.g., [Deja Vu](https://proceedings.mlr.press/v202/liu23am/liu23am.pdf) and [PowerInfer](https://arxiv.org/pdf/2312.12456.pdf)).

 Therefore, to achieve acceleration without inference inaccuracies and test the practical speedup effects of ReLU-activated LLMs with higher sparsity, we implement two hardware-efficient sparse GPU operators with system-level optimizations, such as operator fusion, coalesced memory access, and vectorization, thereby exploiting input-side and output-side sparsity.